Private Personal And Couples Counselling For Sexual Anorexia in Sydney & Online

 - Self-destructing sex-avoiding behaviours

-- Extreme shame and self-loathing over sexual experiences
+- Extreme shame and self-loathing over sexual thoughts and experiences

 - Psychosomatic illness that preclude sexual activity